OkayHughes/open-lab-notebook/src/posts/FV3/laplacian_sponge.md

 ## Synthesizing these breadcrumbs:

 Application of 0th order divergence damping involves adding a `$$\nabla \delta $$` term to the RHS of the momentum equation.
-Therefore the treatment of 0th order divergence damping should show us how to add a
+Therefore the treatment of 0th order vorticity damping should show us how to add what we need.

+Use the subroutine `del6_vt_flux` as a guide.